kenchan0824/sea-counter/README.md

 > [!IMPORTANT]
 > You may think Seahorse as a code generator, it passes **Python** syntax and generate the **Anchor** codes, abstracting away the most boilerplate codes as possible.

+1. Create a Solana wallet account with `solana-keygen new` if you haven't done so.
+Your private key is located at `~/.config/solana/id.json`

-1. Initialize your project folder with `seahorse init <project_name>`
+2. Initialize your project folder with `seahorse init <project_name>`

-2. Build the Anchor sources with `anchor build`.
+3. Go to the project folder and build the Anchor sources with `anchor build`.
 It takes several minutes but only required to do once.

 ---
 #AwesomeSolana